TropicSapling/triforce/CONTRIBUTING.md

 ### Pull Requests
 * Send your pull requests to the `dev` branch
 * Avoid platform-dependent code
-* Use the present tense ("Add feature" not "Added feature") in the pull request title
+* Use the present tense ("Adding feature" not "Added feature") in the pull request title